Museum Website

 Museum Assets

-Although the National Postal Museum Library focuses mainly on philately and postal operations in the United States, the philatelic collections are international in scope.
+Although the museum’s collections in postal operations focus on those in the United States, the philatelic collections are international in scope.
 In particular, Russia, Peru, Great Britain, Germany, France and the Universal Postal Union (UPU) are well represented.
-With more than 5,000 books, 6,000 serial titles, manuscript files, photographs and many auction catalogues, the collection also includes major archival holdings, including files from the United States Post Office, the Highway Post Office, the Aerial Mail Service, the Railway Mail Service, and the Panama Canal Zone Post Office.
-The major archival collections include the Post Office Department files of the Third Assistant Postmaster General, including original letters sent to various post office officials and replies discussing stamp issues and related postal subjects.
+The museum and the library hold major archival holdings, including files from the United States Post Office, the Highway Post Office, the Aerial Mail Service, the Railway Mail Service, and the Panama Canal Zone Post Office.
+Beyond these and other materials on postal operations, archival collections range widely and include materials related to the work and social activities of postal employees, the papers of leading collectors, design materials of stamp art directors, mail order industry materials, and Post Office Department files of the Third Assistant Postmaster General.

 Research Staff